This blog may contain affiliate links. Read our disclosure policy for more info.

 3. See King Penguins

-Many people have no idea that there are different penguins you can see from Punta Arenas and they are the king penguins!
-These penguins are the second-largest penguin species in the world (after the emperor) and let me tell you, they are magnificent to see!
+Many people have no idea that there are different penguins you can see from Punta Arenas, and one of them is the King Penguins!
+These penguins are the second-largest penguin species in the world (after the emperor), and let me tell you, they are magnificent to see!

 This tour is the best way to see king penguins!
-You can book it from November through March, and it only operates Thursday through Sunday for $145 USD per person.
+You can book it from November through March, and it operates every day except Mondays, so make sure you plan in advance!

 4. Day trip to the Torres del Paine National Park